croby98/CroabBoard/README.md

 - Add tests for new features
 - Update documentation as needed
 - Keep commits atomic and well-documented
-- Test with both Bun and npm package managers
+- Test with both Bun and npm

 ### Reporting Issues
 - Use GitHub Issues for bug reports and feature requests